spro/char-rnn.pytorch/README.md

 --batch_size       Number of examples per batch             100 --batch_type       Batch random (0) or sequential (1)       0
---drop_out         drop-out rate between Recurrent layers   0 --model_name       model(session) name, used in checkpoints
+--drop_out         drop-out rate between Recurrent layers   0 --early_stopping   Number of validation step with no impr.
+10 --model_name       model(session) name, used in checkpoints

 --cuda             Use CUDA